Sans-Skelly/Curio/README.md

 # Qualt
-Qualt stands for QUora ALTernative - This repository will probably go away once we have a name
+Qualt - This repository will probably go away once we have a name